This article has links to products and services we love, which we may make commission from.

 Driving in Scotland

 When driving around Scotland, you drive on the left.
-There are a variety of roads in the country and each has their own set of rules.
+There are a variety of roads in the country, and each has its own set of rules.

 Signs will dictate.

 If you are driving in Scotland as an American, you may be used to long roads with wide, open straights.
-While motorways have wide lanes, country roads such as single-track roads don’t.
+While motorways have wide lanes, country roads like single-track roads don’t.

-This is a single-track that has only one lane, with traffic coming from both directions and there are ‘passing places’ dotted along to allow the vehicles to pass each other safely.
+This single track has only one lane, with traffic coming from both directions, and there are ‘passing places’ dotted along to allow the vehicles to pass each other safely.

 It can be very daunting when you have never encountered this sort of road before.